gborobio73/tennis-score-c/README.md

 **Match**

-- Up -> point to your opponent.
+- Up -> point to your opponent

-- Down -> point to you.
+- Down -> point to you

-- Select -> undo last point.
+- Select -> undo last point; as many times as you want to

-- Back -> exit to main menu.
+- Back -> exit to main menu

-Asterisc tracks who serves.
+**Score**

+- Upper row: your opponent score

+- Lower row: your score

+- Left time: current time

+- Right time: match duration in minutes

+- Asterisk: who is serving

 ## Screenshots